kncept-oauth/oauth2-service/README.md

 You probably want to extend something like DynoDbOauth2Configuration and override the UserRepository with your own implementation.

-### SystemProperyConfiguration
+### EnvPropertyConfiguration of Data Storage
-Set the `OIDC_Config` system property to `com.kncept.oauth2.config.SystemProperyConfiguration` This will vend a [SystemProperyConfiguration](service-implementation/src/main/java/com/kncept/oauth2/config/SystemProperyConfiguration.java) which needs the following environment properties set:
+Set the `OIDC_Config` system property to `com.kncept.oauth2.config.EnvPropertyConfiguration` This will vend an [EnvPropertyConfiguration](service-implementation/src/main/java/com/kncept/oauth2/config/SystemProperyConfiguration.java) which needs the following environment properties set:
     - `OIDC_Config_Client` a [ClientRepository](service-interfaces/src/main/java/com/kncept/oauth2/config/client/ClientRepository.java)
     - `OIDC_Config_AuthRequest` an [AuthRequestRepository](service-interfaces/src/main/java/com/kncept/oauth2/config/authrequest/AuthRequestRepository.java)
     - `OIDC_Config_User` a [UserRepository](service-interfaces/src/main/java/com/kncept/oauth2/config/user/UserRepository.java)
     - `OIDC_Config_OauthSession` an [OauthSessionRepository](service-interfaces/src/main/java/com/kncept/oauth2/config/session/OauthSessionRepository.java)
-    - `OIDC_Config_Authcode`an [AuthcodeRepository](service-interfaces/src/main/java/com/kncept/oauth2/config/authcode/AuthcodeRepository.java)
+    - `OIDC_Config_Authcode` an [AuthcodeRepository](service-interfaces/src/main/java/com/kncept/oauth2/config/authcode/AuthcodeRepository.java)
-    - `OIDC_Config_Parameter`a [ParameterRepository](service-interfaces/src/main/java/com/kncept/oauth2/config/parameter/ParameterRepository.java)
+    - `OIDC_Config_Parameter` a [ParameterRepository](service-interfaces/src/main/java/com/kncept/oauth2/config/parameter/ParameterRepository.java)
+    - `OIDC_Config_ExpiringKeypair` an [ExpiringKeypairRepository](service-interfaces/src/main/java/com/kncept/oauth2/config/crypto/ExpiringKeypairRepository.java)

 ### ParameterRepository configuration
 This points to a table that has simple values in it - see the [ConfigParameters](service-interfaces/src/main/java/com/kncept/oauth2/config/parameter/ConfigParameters.java) enum

+### Key Manager configuration
+Set the `OIDC_Keys` system property to one of the following:
+  - `Preshared`
+    - Uses `OIDC_Keys_Public` and `OIDC_Keys_Private` for the PKCS8 encoded values of the keys to use
+  - `Static`
+    - Will generate a fixed infinite key, and store it in the ExpiringKeypairRepository
+  - `Rotating`
+    - WIP - Currently unsupported... will rotate the key according to configured Parameters

 ## AWS Deployment
 A default aws deployment is provided in the `aws-deploy` folder